Why Google Is Training 130,000 Electricians

 The new AI hubs aren’t in Silicon Valley.

-They’re in Nebraska.
-Iowa.
-North Carolina.
+They’re in Nebraska, Iowa, and North Carolina.

 Infrastructure as Economic Stimulus

-Electricians don’t just build servers.
-They build communities.
+Electricians don’t just build servers, they build communities.

-Unions like the IBEW are watching closely…and getting involved already.
+Unions like the IBEW are watching closely and getting involved already.
+They’ve argued for years that you can’t automate real-world experience.

 What This Means for Tech Culture